saracheak/fomc-analysis/README.md

 The dataset used for this FinBert sentiment analysis was the Financial PhraseBank from Malo et al. (2014).
 The dataset can be downloaded from this [link](https://www.researchgate.net/profile/Pekka_Malo/publication/251231364_FinancialPhraseBank-v10/data/0c96051eee4fb1d56e000000/FinancialPhraseBank-v10.zip?origin=publication_list).

 ### Input
-The input for this model was the FOMC statement from March 2025 titled "Statement on Longer-Run Goals and Monetary Policy Strategy", which can be found at this [link](https://www.federalreserve.gov/monetarypolicy/files/FOMC_LongerRunGoals.pdf).
+The input for this model was the FOMC statement from August 2025 titled "Statement on Longer-Run Goals and Monetary Policy Strategy", which can be found at this [link](https://www.federalreserve.gov/monetarypolicy/files/FOMC_LongerRunGoals.pdf).
 The contents of this file is in `./fomc-report.txt`.

 ### Running the code
 Navigate to root folder and run the following code in the command line: